docker/docs/content/manuals/desktop/dev-environments/_index.md

 It uses tools built into code editors that allows Docker to access code mounted into a container rather than on your local host.
 This isolates the tools, files and running services on your machine allowing multiple versions of them to exist side by side.

-You can use Dev Environments through the intuitive GUI in Docker Dashboard or straight from your terminal with the new [`docker dev` CLI plugin](dev-cli.md).
+You can use Dev Environments through the intuitive GUI in Docker Desktop Dashboard or straight from your terminal with the new [`docker dev` CLI plugin](dev-cli.md).

 ## Use Dev Environments